25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

 # Recursion

+A **recurrence** is an equation that describes a function in terms of its value on other, typically smaller, arguments

-Recursion is when a function calls itself.
+Recursion is when a function calls itself

 Recursion is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem.
-Such problems can generally be solved by iteration, but this needs to identify and index the smaller instances at programming time.
+Such problems can generally be solved by iteration, but this needs to identify and index the smaller instances at programming time

-Lets us look at two approaches to find a key present in one of the boxes (arranged in _Matryoshka Dolls_ manner).
+Lets us look at two approaches to find a key present in one of the boxes (arranged in _Matryoshka Dolls_ manner)

 1. First approach uses `while` loop: